The Bible also informs us that we are all made in the image of God,

 3. Missionary - we are the sent ones of God, ministers of reconciliation, we have been given a new purpose and cause to live for — God’s glory in all the earth.

-Missional Families are smaller churches within the body of Onelife who are living these elements out together.
-We are a family of missionary servants on mission in our community to lead people to follow Jesus in everyday life.
+Missional Families are smaller churches within the body of Onelife who are uniquely living their Gospel identity.
+We are a family of servant missionaries on mission in our community to lead people to follow Jesus in everyday life.

-One example of missional church is known as Dope Church.
-They ask, "What would it look like for the church to wake up to it's true identity as a community meant to be in the streets in the gutters with people?
+Dope Church asks, "What would it look like for the church to wake up to it's true identity as a community meant to be in the streets in the gutters with people?
 What would it look like for disciples of Jesus to go to places no one else is willing to go?"